 This first marketer, The Artist, confidently replies:

 “Driving traffic is like growing an audience.
 It's simply about creating something authentic and exceptional.
 Look at Seth Godin.
 Look at Joe Rogan.
 They spend their energy on creating things that they are personally passionate about, doing it as best they can, then trusting that the audience and the traffic will follow.
 That's it.
 Not on things like SEO, content optimization or Facebook ads.
 Focus on what you really care about and the rest will fall into place.”

 The second marketer, The Soldier, has a different take:

 “You see, to drive traffic, you just have to work the system.
 This is not rocket science.
 Publish content that your audience is already searching for.
 Hustle for backlinks.
 Go promote it on other channels.
 Do this again and again.
 HubSpot already showed everyone how to do this.
 The internet is already full of learning material for each of these steps.
 Study how these mechanics work, then just put your head down and execute.”

 The third marketer, The Gambler, offers yet another perspective:

-He sighs and orders another beer.
+The Marketer sighs and orders another drink.